pyeventsourcing/esdbclient/README.md

 `limit` argument is applied on the server after filtering.
 See below for more information about filter regular expressions.

-The argument `timeout` is a float which sets a deadline for the completion of the gRPC operation.
+The argument `timeout` is a Python `float` which sets a deadline for the completion of the gRPC operation.
 This probably isn't very useful, but is included for completeness and consistency with the other methods.